groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/info-result/_index.md

     print("No archive-specific information available or not an archive file")
 ```

+**Use case spotlight:** Building a file browser interface?
+This information helps you create navigation structures that match the actual archive organization.

-### Step 7: Building a Pre-Render Analysis Tool
+### Step 7: Building Your Own Document Analysis Tool

-Now let's combine our knowledge to build a comprehensive document analysis tool:
+Now let's put it all together and create a comprehensive document analyzer that makes smart decisions:

 ```python
 # Tutorial Code Example: Comprehensive document analysis tool